Everything You Need To Know About Camping In Anglesey

 - Things to do in Anglesey in the rain

 Anglesey is an island situated off the north coast of Wales.
 It is famous for it’s vast stretches of golden sandy beaches, clear sea, historical buildings and lighthouses.
 It is 276 square miles and has a population of 69800 people.
 It is connected to the mainland by the Menai suspension bridge and the Britannia bridge.
-There are many fantastic places to visit in Anglesey and many wonderful historical points of interest.
+There are many fantastic places to visit when camping in Anglesey and many wonderful historical points of interest.
 It has many beautiful coastal walks if you like to get out in the fresh air.

 If you’re thinking of camping in Anglesey, be prepared to take a raincoat as well as sun cream, as the Anglesey weather can be very changeable and the wind can be quite strong.
 Don’t forget to pack wellies for the kids to jump in the rock pools!
 In this post, we’ve included a few things to do in Anglesey in the rain just in case you need a day indoors!

 If you’re looking for caravan holidays or places to stay in Anglesey we have you covered, most of the places listed are campsites we have stayed at and have

 Beaumaris is a small town steeped in history situated at the eastern entrance to the Menai Strait, it is home to Beaumaris Castle and Beaumaris Gaol.
 There is plenty to do in Beaumaris especially if you have kids.
 Many places in Beaumaris